 Reporting & Transparency

-The North Beacon Project is committed to transparent reporting and responsible disclosure.
-As a growing organization, financial summaries and required filings will be made available in accordance with IRS guidelines, including annual Form 990 reporting.
+The North Beacon Project maintains transparent reporting and responsible disclosure.
+Financial summaries and required filings are made available in accordance with IRS guidelines, including annual Form 990 reporting.

 Audit & Review

-Financial practices are designed to meet the expectations of institutional donors, corporate partners, and public grantmakers.
+Financial practices align with the expectations of institutional donors, corporate partners, and public-sector funders.

 Where We Work